Who or what is Green Tara?

 In the practice of Green Tara, we imagine (visualize) her as a way of invoking and cultivating compassionate energy that is not bound by a habitual sense of self.
 The practice (sadhana) includes sound (bell and drum), gesture (hand mudras), and words (praises and aspirations), which, through repetition, invoke a sensory, resonant environment infused with her/our enlightened energy.
 When we do the practice together, we participate in a shared world of compassionate intent that responds to suffering and radiates to wherever it is needed.

 This May, we are fortunate to be introduced to the Green Tara practice by someone committed to maintaining the integrity of its transmission from Tibet to the West.
-The tendency to graft cultural and spiritual traditions, whether Asian or Indigenous, onto a Western worldview is a colonial pattern, a kind of appropriation.
+The tendency to graft cultural and spiritual traditions, whether Asian or Indigenous, onto a Western worldview is a common pattern, a kind of appropriation.
 In this case, the practice is a gift intentionally offered, passed on from Tibetan teacher to Western student, and then entrusted to us with the blessings of the lineage.